Chiamh/meta-omics-nf/README.md

 * You can specifiy multiple profiles separated by comma, e.g. -profile docker,sge.
 * The taxonomic classification, nucleotide alignment, translated search and annotation modules can be quite memory intensive depending on the databases used
 * Delete the work/ directory after running the pipeline to free up space taken up by intermediate files
 * There are modular workflows (decontaminate and classify) to reduce the size of intermediate files produced by the pipeline.
-See the help message for more details
+See the help message for more details.
+* There is a concatenate workflow (-entry concatenate) to merge fastq.gz files across lanes for the same sample ID.
 * You have the flexibility to turn off DNA spike in removal and/or the eggNOG annotation modules.
 See the help message for more details
 	```sh
 	$ nextflow run ./meta-omics-nf/main.nf -profile docker,your_profile -entry decontaminate --rna_reads /path/to/metatranscriptomes --dna_reads /path/to/metagenomes --outdir /path/to/results